top of page

 Since its inception, the company has always looked to take music on the road in concerts tailored to particular venues, a policy that continues to this day.
 Stanley Opera staged Music for a Summer's Evening in the grounds of Bosworth Hall Hotel as part of the Market Bosworth Festival in June 2015, performed in concert for the first time at the Little Theatre in Leicester in 2016 and at the city's medieval Guildhall the following year, while continuing its commitment to staging opera at its home theatre in Hinckley.
 Plans for further concert performances in new venues are currently under consideration.

-While these are certainly challenging times for all opera companies, Stanley Opera – now in its 47th consecutive year at the Concordia Theatre – looks forward to building upon its strong foundations and continuing to stage high quality productions every spring.
+While these are certainly challenging times for all opera companies, Stanley Opera – after more than 50 consecutive years at the Concordia Theatre – looks forward to building upon its strong foundations and continuing to stage high quality productions every spring.

 bottom of page